amesar/mlflow-examples/python/sklearn/README.md

 #### 1. Predict with mlflow.sklearn.load_model()

-You can use either a `runs` or `models` URI (if you have a registered model with a production stage).
+You can use either a `runs` or `models` scheme.

+URI with `runs` scheme.
 ```
 python sklearn_predict.py runs:/7e674524514846799310c41f10d6b99d/sklearn-model
 ```

+URI with `models` scheme.
+Assume you have a registered model with a production stage or version 1.
 ```
+python sklearn_predict.py models:/sklearn_wine/production
-python sklearn_predict.py models:/sklearn_registry_test/production
+python sklearn_predict.py models:/sklearn_wine/1
 ```

+Result.
 ```
 predictions: [5.55109634 5.29772751 5.42757213 5.56288644 5.56288644]
 ```